-• While the player is in the loading mode, if you press any of the other mode buttons "FM" (1), "AM" (2), the player will enter standby mode.
-Press the "CD" button (14) to start playback.
+• While the player is in the loading mode, if you press the "FM/AM" selection button (2), the player will enter standby mode.
+Press the "CD" button (11) to start playback.

-∇ Loading all the magazine (Full disc loading mode)
+$\nabla$ Loading all the magazine (Full disc loading mode)

-1. If you continue to press the "LOAD" button (9) for more than 1.5 seconds, the player will produce beep sound and will enter the full disc loading mode.
+1. If you continue to press the "LOAD" button (16) for more than 1.5 seconds, the player will produce beep sound and will enter the full disc loading mode.

-2. A "DISC" indicator will blink, and the "ALL LOAD" will be on display for a period of 15 seconds.
+2. A "DISC" indicator (13) will blink, and the "ALL LOAD" will be on display for a period of 15 seconds.
 If a disc is successfully loaded during this period, the "DISC" indicator will stop blinking and will steadily light.
 3. When the loading of a disc is complete, the next "DISC" indicator will blink.
 Then repeat Step 2.